spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/writing-your-first-projector.md

 title: Writing your first projector
 ---

-In this section you'll learn how to write a projector.
-A projector is simply a class that does some work when it hears some events come in.
-Typically it writes data (to the database or to a file on disk).
+A projector is a class that gets triggered when new events come in.
+It typically writes data (to the database or to a file on disk).
 We call that written data a projection.

 Imagine you are a bank with customers that have accounts.
 All these accounts have a balance.
 When money gets added or subtracted we could modify the balance.
 If we do that however, we would never know why the balance got to that number.
-If we were to store all the events we could calculate the balance.
+If we were to store all the transactions as events we could calculate the balance.

 ## Creating a model

-Here's a small migration to create a table that holds accounts:
+Here's a small migration to create a table that stores accounts:

 ```php
 use Illuminate\Support\Facades\Schema;